MicrosoftDocs/azure-stack-docs/azure-stack/partner/azure-stack-vaas-local-agent.md

     ```

 > [!Note]
 > `Install-VaaSPrerequisites` cmdlet downloads large VM image files.
 If you're experiencing slow network speed, you can download files to your local file server and manually add VM images to your test environemnt.
-See [Handle slow network connectivity](azure-stack-vaas-troubleshoot.md#handle-slow-network-connectivity) for more information.
+For more information, see [Handle slow network connectivity](azure-stack-vaas-troubleshoot.md#handle-slow-network-connectivity).

 **Parameters**